z-------------/Asciify/README.md

 ## Demo

-Clone this repo and navigate to `demo/index.html` in your browser.
+Clone this repo and navigate to the `demo` directory in your browser, where you will find file input and webcam examples.

 ## How to use it